A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems

 \subsection{Measurement Description}

-The measurements for communication and sensing channels are conducted in a typical indoor hall with the dimension of 20.2$\times$16.2 $\text{m}^2$ in Beijing University of Posts and Telecommunications.
-The illustration of the measurement scenario layout and the realistic measurement surroundings are presented in Fig. \ref{fig_2}.
+The measurements for communication and sensing channels are conducted in a typical indoor hall with the dimension of 20.2$\times$16.2 $\text{m}^2$ at Beijing University of Posts and Telecommunications.
+The measurement scenario layout and the realistic measurement surroundings are illustrated in Fig. \ref{fig_2}.

-As demonstrated in Fig. \ref{fig_2a}, the sensing horn antennas at the transmitter (TX) and receiver (RX) sides are fixed on a bracket with a horizontal interval of 10 cm, pointing in the same direction to detect the echo process of sensing signals.
-The bracket is equipped on a turntable in the center of the hall, as denoted by the circular dashed area in Fig. \ref{fig_3}.
-The height of the antennas is 1.47 m.
-In order to obtain the omni-directional channel information, sensing antennas are rotated horizontally clockwise from the south.
-Therefore, the rotated angles range from 0$^\circ$ to 360$^\circ$ with an increment of 5$^\circ$.
-And the channels of 72 angles can be sounded from the measurement campaign.
-In the communication measurements, shown in Fig. \ref{fig_2b}, the rotated horn antenna is still applied as the TX antenna, positioned at the center of the hall.
-Moreover, the RX side employs an omni-directional antenna, which can receive reflected waves from all directions, is placed in three measured positions, respectively, as presented by the red star in Fig. \ref{fig_3}.
-Positions 1 and 2 are at the LOS condition, and position 3 is at the NLOS condition.
+In the sensing measurements (Fig. \ref{fig_2a}), the TX and RX sides are equipped with a horn antenna, respectively.
+These two antennas are fixed on a bracket with a horizontal interval of 10 cm, pointing in the same direction to detect the round-trip propagation path of sensing signals.
+The bracket is equipped on a turntable located at the center of the hall, as denoted by the circular dashed area in Fig. \ref{fig_3}.
+The height of TX/RX antenna is set to 1.47 m.
+In order to extract the omni-directional channel information, the horn antennas are horizontally rotated clockwise from the south.
+Therefore, the rotated angles range from 0$^\circ$ to 360$^\circ$ with an increment of 5$^\circ$, resulting in the channel being measured from 72 angles.
+In the communication measurements, as shown in Fig. \ref{fig_2b}, a rotated horn antenna is still applied as the TX antenna, positioned at the center of the hall.
+Moreover, the RX side employs an omni-directional antenna, which can receive reflected waves from all directions.
+This RX antenna is placed in three measured positions respectively, as presented by the red star in Fig. \ref{fig_3}.
+Positions 1 and 2 are at the LOS condition, while position 3 is at the NLOS condition.

 Note that in this paper, the mono-static sensing equipment is assumed to be integrated into the communication base station for ISAC deployment.
 This scenario is based on the practical consideration of the base station hardware possessing powerful sensing capabilities.
 In our work, the communication measurements are conducted with only the TX side rotated.
 Considering the setup of mono-static sensing, this work is sufficient and time-saving for preliminary investigating and modeling of the sharing feature.
 The observation and analysis in this paper can be extended for future modeling work based on double rotation measurements.